Tuesday, 3 July 2012

-At 6:30 we were on the road, which took a sharp left turn near the church and soon left the houses behind.
+At 6:30 we were on the road, taking a sharp left turn near the church and soon leaving the houses behind.

 It was rather a main road (the N572) but as it was so early it was almost empty.
 So we decided to save a bit of distance by staying on it instead of diverting to the left with the GR.